-In 18a, enter the date/time the operator became aware of the accident, NOT when the operator determined that the accident met the reporting criteria of §195.50.
+In 18a, enter the date/time the operator became aware of the failure.
+The earliest date/time than an accident reporting criteria was met is reported in item A4.
+In some cases, the operator may become aware of a failure before an accident reporting criteria is met.
+In other cases, one of more accident reporting criteria may be met before the operator becomes aware of the failure.
 In 18b, enter the date/time operator responders, company or contract, arrived on site.
-The time is to be shown by 24-hour clock notation and reported in the time zone where the accident occurred.
-(See "Special Instructions", numbers 9 and 10.)
+Chronologically, 18b must be concurrent with or later than 18a.
+These times are to be shown by 24-hour clock notation and reported in the time zone where the accident occurred.
+(See "Special Instructions", numbers 8 and 9.)
+PHMSA will use this data to calculate incident response times.